 So you wonder until you wander over to one of her usual neighborhood spots for coffee and casual chit chat.
 Your coffee is still brewing, and she already gets you.
 Not because you’re simple or static or small-town, but because that’s her thing: she gets people.

 Truly getting her takes a little more time.
-She actually is simple and small-town, hailing from Evansville, Indiana.
+She actually is small-town, hailing from Evansville, Indiana.
 Her grit comes from Midwestern attitudes about integrity, hard work, and frying eggs in bacon grease.
 She’s tough.
 But then she’s tender, too, with an old soul and a mastery of the sort of chocolate chip cookies you thought only your grandma could make.
 She's deep.
 But then she's playful, too, always dancing about and throwing her head back in infectious laughter.

 Lindsay is sticky like that.
 Her lyrics loop in your mind, and the things she says to you over coffee — the poring questions — leave you grappling and growing into yourself until your next “Life Lessons with Lindsay” appointment.
 To last you until then, she’ll probably give you a crafty knapsack of treats with some inspirational quote in enviable calligraphy.